smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 {% include img.html file="ct_equivalent_circuit.png" caption="Equivalent circuit of current transformer.
 Note the exciting branch is made up of a varying reactive magnetizing impedance and resistive losses." %}

-Since the primary turns is 1, the burden appears on the primary as a very small impedance ($Z_B'=Z_B \cdot 1/N_2^2$).
+Since the primary turns is 1, the burden appears on the primary as a very small impedance ($$Z_B'=Z_B \cdot 1/N_2^2$$).

 Clearly not all current is delivered to the burden (which is what we can measure, and what our relays "see").
 The **ratio correction factor** (RCF) is used to correct the secondary current for this non-ideal case.

 Above we can see the variable magnetizing impedance.
-At low excitation levels $d\phi / dI = L$ is low, so the majority of the total secondary current ($I_{ST}$) flows over $Z_e$ and not through the burden.
+At low excitation levels $$d\phi / dI = L$$ is low, so the majority of the total secondary current ($$I_{ST}$$) flows over $$Z_e$$ and not through the burden.
 At moderate levels of excitation the magnetizing impedance increases and most of the secondary current flows over the burden.
 At high levels of excitation the impedance flips between an open and a short.
 This is the saturation region where the secondary current that flows across the burden (which is the only current that we "see") is not an accurate representation of the primary current.

 The magnetization current lags the exciting voltage by 90 degrees and the losses are nearly in phase.
 These two vectors give the excitation current.

-Simplifying the equivalent circuit above, the secondary can be represented as a current source from the ideal transformer where $I_{sec}=I_{pri} \cdot N_1/N_2$.
+Simplifying the equivalent circuit above, the secondary can be represented as a current source from the ideal transformer where $$I_{sec}=I_{pri} \cdot N_1/N_2$$.
 This current is "fixed" depending on the primary current — the excitation voltage will be developed due to the connected burden, secondary resistance and leakage impedance.

-{% include file="CT_secondary_equivalent_excitation.gif" caption="A simplified secondary CT equivalent with animation of different excitation levels: 1) the current source is a reflection of the primary current 2) since the magnetizing impedance dominates the losses, we just show Zm 3) ) leakage reactance is negligible for Class C CTs.
+{% include img.html file="ct_secondary_equivalent_excitation.gif" caption="A simplified secondary CT equivalent with animation of different excitation levels: 1) the current source is a reflection of the primary current 2) since the magnetizing impedance dominates the losses, we just show Zm 3) ) leakage reactance is negligible for Class C CTs.
 At low excitation (green), the majority of current flows through the small magnetizing impedance to generate the magnetic field.
 At moderate levels of excitation (orange) most of the secondary current flows through the burden.
 At high levels of excitation (red) the magnetizing impedance switches between an open and a short during different values of the sinusoidal current and resulting B-H curve." %}

 > An increase in burden impedance at a given current will demand an increase in excitation voltage.